HealthScreening/Auto_screen/README.md

 # Auto Health Screen
 Automatic System to login to the DOE portal and then fill out the daily health screening form.
-TWo methods of installation as running this locally a waste of time.
-Using something like AWS lambda can be more efficant and convienent
+TWo methods of installation as running this locally is a waste of time.
+Using something like AWS lambda can be more efficient and convenient

 ## Installation and usage